geerlingguy/raspberry-pi-pcie-devices/_boards_cm/radxa-taco.md

   - 10P header for Top Board with OLED and button
   - RTC/USB 2/uSD card

-The bare board should be available for purchase in late 2021, and a kit with a case, board, and compute module should be available in early 2022.
+The bare board should be available for purchase in early 2022, and a kit with a case, board, and compute module should be available soon after.